-Non-DOE/NNSA FFRDCs and non-DOE Government-Operated Government-Owned laboratories are eligible to apply for funding as a subrecipient.
+Non-DOE/NNSA FFRDCs and non-DOE Government-Operated Government-Owned laboratories are eligible to participate as a subrecipient but are not eligible to apply as a prime recipient.

-Federal agencies and instrumentalities (other than DOE) are eligible to apply for funding as a subrecipient.
+Federal agencies and instrumentalities (other than DOE) are eligible to apply for funding as a subrecipient but are not eligible to apply as a prime recipient.